panda-re/panda/panda/plugins/tainted_net/USAGE.md

 * `label_incoming_network`: boolean.
 Whether to apply taint labels to incoming network traffic.
 * `query_outgoing_network`: boolean.
 Whether to display taint on outgoing network traffic.
 * `semantic`: boolean.
 Whether to apply a different label to each tainted byte in the incoming packet.
 An additional file will be generated for ida taint so semantic labels can be displayed in IDA Pro.
+* `pos`: boolean.
+Whether to apply a different label to each tainted byte in the incoming packet.
+The packet number will be represented by the two high order bytes in the label.
+The byte offset in the packet will be represented by the two low order bytes in the label.
 * `packets`: string.
 List of packet numbers or ranges to taint.
 Values should be separated by colons.
 Example: 1-3:5
 * `ip_proto`: string.
 List of IPV4 protocol numbers or ranges to taint.
 * `bytes`: string.
 List of byte offsets or ranges in each packet to taint.